jturnercode/javascript_notes/svelte.md

 A .svelte file represents a component.
 A svelte app can contain one or more components.
 _More info to come on components_

+The compiler turns each component into a regular JavaScript class — just import it and instantiate with `new`:

+import App from './App.svelte';

+    const app = new App({
+        target: document.body,
+        props: {
+            // we'll learn about props later
+            answer: 42
+        }
+    });

 ## Keys